 The change to record-keeping came following an Animal Justice Party Bill in 2018 calling for cats and dogs to be given the right to be released into family homes rather than killed at the end of experimentation.
 The Bill did not get the support of the Government.
 The Liberal/National Government’s rejection of the Bill left animals, who had already endured having their bodies recycled through experiments, facing death row.

 But there’s more to this story: We are being forced to pay for experimentation on animals like Buddy through our taxes.

 Despite the use of public funds, the Government refuses to say exactly how much money is given to this industry, and there is no transparency about the types of experiments taxpayers are funding.
 I don’t want my taxes going toward cruel and wasteful animal experiments, and I’m sure you don’t either.

-In honour of Buddy, we are introducing Buddy’s Law.
+In honour of Buddy, our team is working on a new concept: Buddy’s Law.
 There are two steps to enact this new law.
 First, we will give animals like Buddy the ‘Right to Release’ from experimentation facilities.
 Secondly, we will fight to end the use of taxpayer dollars on animal experimentation.